-Both browsers can be run by going to the directory above and running the executable found there.
+All three browsers can be run by going to the directory above and running the executable found there.
 Touchscreen can be enabled by adding the parameters -plugin evdevtouch:/dev/input/event0 to the executable.
-So the command line would look like one of these:
+The DISPLAY variable may need to be set in the environment before beginning: